 6. Pet Introductions

 The Pet Introductions game process is a heart warming activity in which team members introduce their pets or favourite stuffed animals during the Zoom call.
-It’s fun approach to get everyone to show off their furry, feathered, or even imaginary friends, which leads to amusing chats and bonding.
+It’s a fun approach to get everyone to show off their furry, feathered, or even imaginary friends, which leads to amusing chats and bonding.

 Suitable for: Team bonding and enjoyment.